stella-vujic/ca2dataScripts_stella/README.md

 ## Running the pipeline
 Now that your environment is set up, you're ready to run the pipeline!
 The steps outlined in greater detail below are as follows:
 1. Correctly format your raw data files and directories
-2. Separate the two wavelengths and convert them to NIfTI files, then verify the data was split successfully
+2. Separate the two wavelengths and convert them to NIfTI files, then verify the data was split correctly
 3. Preprocess the images

 ### Formatting raw input data
 Currently, the preprocessing script only supports files organized into a highly specfic directory hierarchy.
-To format your data in this way, run the following command **in the directory where you want the organized data to reside** (any number of raw data directories can be input):
+To format your data in this way, run the following command ***in the directory where you want the organized data to reside*** (any number of raw data directories can be input):
 ```
 python formatDirs.py  /path/to/raw/animal05 /path/to/raw/animal06 --dataset <name> --sesType <name> --imgType ca2 --ratio 3
 ```